needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 ![](images/index010.png)

-Assign a new, unique **Lesson Id** to the tutorial so we can track it with our analytics.
-It should be unique among all existing tutorials, so, for example, generate a random GUID to ensure the uniqueness.
+To enable analytics for your tutorial, select Progress Tracking Enabled.
+This will generate a unique Lesson ID (GUID) for your tutorial.
+You can check this GUID by selecting debug mode in the inspector window.

-Edit any other fields that you want to edit.
+Edit any other fields you want to.

 ![](images/index011.png)